Talking all about my favorite group fitness brand, Les Mills, today.

 This is how I got my start in the fitness world, as a side hobby when I was holding down a full-time public relations agency job.
 You can find the instructor trainings event calendar on the Les Mills website and sign up and attend.
 You have to pass the training, then submit a video of yourself teaching the program you trained on for a full pass.
 After that, you find a gym with a Les Mills license and audition for a teaching spot.
 You can read “How to become a group fitness instructor when you have a full-time job” for more information on that.

 I would highly recommend taking a ton of Les Mills programs and classes before attending training.
-If you don’t have access to a Les Mills gym, you can do the classes via Les Mills On Demand too.
-(Try On Demand for 21 days for free using my referral link.)
+If you don’t have access to a Les Mills gym, you can do the classes via Les Mills+ (Plus formerly On Demand) too.
+(Try On Demand for 30 days for free using my referral link.)